Pearl D. Wardlow

 Liz Kent Jagdeo was R.A.D.
 (Royal Academy of Dancing) trained in classical ballet at the Academy of Dance in Orange County, CA, under the direction of Merle Sepel.
 Merle was one of the few RAD certified judges and examiners in America.
 Liz passed her RAD examinations with the highest marks of honors and highly commended.
 For 5 years, Liz was attended the American Academy of Ballet Intensive Program in New York at Vassar College; where she worked with the top leaders in the dance industry.
 During the years, she performed and placed with the top score of “Gold with Distinction” at AAB’s Performance Awards.
 At a young age, Liz got her first job; after being selected for the San Francisco’s Ballet Company's production of the Nutcracker.
 When Liz was 16, she lived in Japan where she was hired to dance with Brian Loftus, and perform for his ballet company.
 At 18, Liz moved to England where she danced with the Royal Ballet.
 After a few years of dancing professionally, Liz took interest in other various dance styles.
 She was introduced to the world of competitive dance and dance competitions.
 This is when she fell in love with jazz and lyrical and put her pointe shoes down for awhile.
 She auditioned for Woodbridge's Dance Team and made it.
 Liz was coached by Becky Walsh and Dennis Caspary.
 Dennis is now the owner of Countdown dance competition and 2 Days in OC dance convention.
 While training with Becky and Dennis, they encouraged Liz to audition for Orange Coast College Dance Team.
 She did, and was one of the 13 selected out of the thousands who auditioned.
 She was a member of the 2002 and 2003 Orange Coast College National Award Winning Dance Team.
 Liz was coached by Dan Sapp, well known choreographer/coach and championship title leader.
 He has won countless first place overall victories on the college and high school level.
 For decades, he has consecutively won 1st place at USA and USA Nationals.
 In 2002 and 2003, Liz and her dance team won 1st place at UDA’s Nationals in Florida and 1st place at USA Nationals in Las Vegas; for which she appeared on a ESPN dance special.
 After OCC, Liz began to shift her focus to school and moved to San Diego.
 She started taking academic classes and dancing at Palomar Community College, under the direction of Molly Faulkner (PHD) and Steven Hook from American Ballet Theatre (ABT).
 She received her AA degree from Palomar and transferred to University of Irvine (UCI) for dance and then to Cal State San Marcos, where she received her BA in Sociology and Dance.
 In the last decade, Liz has been teaching all around the San Diego, Riverside, and Orange County area at various studios such as San Marcos Ballet School, New West Ballet School, Georgia’s, Cast Academy of Dance, Bowen-Hayes School of the Arts, Limitless Dance, Empire Dance Productions, Diane’s Dance Co, and Dance Spectrum.
 Liz teaches mostly ballet and pointe but also lyrical, jazz, technique, special needs and workout / conditioning.
 Her students range between the ages of 3 to Adult, and from beginning to advanced levels.
 Liz choreographs lyrical/ jazz/ ballet including pointe / productions/ solos & duets competition dance routines.
 Liz’s students are very successful and some have become professionals in the dance industry.
 Her students receive top level scoring and have placed in the top 10 at competitions such as Creation Dance, Rainbow, Spotlight, Countdown and KAR.
 Some of her most advanced students, whom she has trained, have won 1st overalls at regional Dance Competitions for solos.
 For the past 10 years, Liz teaches unique classes that are close to her heart including special needs classes and dance classes for troubled teens in various group homes throughout riverside county.
 The special needs students range in age from 3 to 45 and the group home kids are 12 to 17.
 These classes are rewarding experiencing for the students, Liz, and everyone involved.
 Liz was also the owner of Limitless Dance Studio, Inc. a non-profit dance studio.
 It opened on July of 2011 and closed in June 2015.
 Limitless Dance Studio was a great studio that helped teach kids how to dance who otherwise wouldn't have been able to.
 Now, Liz teaches at various studios and does private lessons and dance classes at her house in the dance studio she built in 2015!

-Ballet, Tap, Mini Hip-Hop, Jazz & SDE Choreograqpher
+Ballet, Tap, Lyrical, Jazz, & SDE Choreograqpher

 Kelly trained at Dance Spectrum for eight years and has been on the teaching staff since 2007.
 She has competed at various dance adjudications and performed throughout Southern California as a member of the SDE.
 She has performed in many Dance Spectrum productions and performed the roles of Fairy Godmother (Sleeping Beauty) and the Dew Drop Fairy (Nutcracker).
 She is a graduate of Cal State San Bernardino and holds a Bachelor of Arts Degree in Mass Communications.
-Kelly is eager to begin her teacher credential program and become a school teacher in the near future while still teaching at Dance Spectrum in the evenings.
+Kelly is working on obtaining her teacher credential and will become a school teacher in the near future while still teaching at Dance Spectrum in the evenings.
 Along with her love of dance she also has a passion for video production and editing and has helped produce the Dance Spectrum production videos for the last three years.
 She enjoys sharing her love of dance and the arts with all of her students.

 Acro/Tumbling, Jazz, Tap, Hip-Hop Teacher &